AidanDrakeBarrett/CS312RSA/rsa-project-report.md

 ## Project Review

 For my project review I talked with James Teuscher for my project review.
 We went over time and space complexities and implementation strategies.
-We both took most of our source code from the text book because so much of it is written very in pseudocode.
-We agreed on our theoretical time complexities, however, James did find that for his implementations of prime and key generation, his time complexities were between O(n^2.65) to O(n^2.9).
+We both took most of our source code from the textbook because so much of it is written very in pseudocode.
+We agreed on our theoretical time complexities; however, James did find that for his implementations of prime and key generation, his time complexities were between O(n^2.65) to O(n^2.9).
+I did not closely analyze my empirical timing complexity to find such a level of precision, however, that is a possibility for future projects using tools like Desmos.
 My strategy of cutting down on runtime in my prime number test by immediately checking for even numbers was new to him.
-I had not done my timing yet, but I had passed all the tests.

 James was less sure of his theoretical analysis of his runtimes.
 I understood that as I had struggled with that the first time I took this class.
-I was more sure of mine because I had read the textbook more closely and gotten my time complexities and analysises directly from it.
+I was surer of mine because I had read the textbook more closely and gotten my time complexities and analyses directly from it.
+We discussed the ways he performed his analysis by researching the algorithms on the internet, which is a safe choice because we are using a common encryption method.